NcStudios/NcEngine/readme.md

     * Directory: project
     * Dependencies: NcEngine

 NcEngine is the library games link against.
-NcEditor and the sample application are optional and depend on NcEngine being build *and* installed.
+NcEditor and the sample application are optional and depend on NcEngine being built *and* installed.

 ### Building
 ------------